Admission to the PharmD Program

 Human Physiology (if taking a combined Anatomy and Physiology course, Anatomy and Physiology I and II both must be taken to fulfill the Physiology course requirement) 3 4

-Calculus 3 4
+Calculus or Statistics 3 4

 English Composition I 3 4